Network-Rail-Business-Systems/laravel-moodle/readme.md

 ### Get Course Activities Completion

-You can get details of a course's activities completion by passing in the user Id and the course Id.
+You can get details of a course's activities completion by passing in the user id and the course id.

 ```php
 $activities = LaraMoodle::getCourseActivitiesCompletion(2, 2);